d8w/cmds.js/README.md

 Windows users can use [PuTTY](https://github.com/d8w/cmds.js/wiki#windows).

-Step 2. point your browser to [https://localhost:8443/owf](https://localhost:8443/owf), log in with the following account
+Step 2. point your browser to [https://localhost:8443/owf](https://localhost:8443/owf), log in with the following credential
 ```
 testAdmin1
 password